Hire Space

 Keep neurodiversity in mind

-As Helen noted, a lot of neurodivergent people spend a lot of time in the bathroom or stand outside because it's the only safe place for them to go.
+As Helen noted, a lot of neurodivergent people spend a lot of time in the bathroom or standing outside because it's the only safe place for them to go.
 As she told the audience, the problem with this is that as soon as somebody goes outside, they're probably going to carry on walking and they won't go back to your event.

-There are plenty of things that event organisers can do to reduce the sensory overload, from providing a quiet room, to keeping background noise to a minimum, and reducing bright or flashing lights.
+There are plenty of things that event organisers can do to reduce the sensory overload, from providing a quiet room to keeping background noise to a minimum and reducing bright or flashing lights.
 Organisations like Eventwell provide support and advice on making events more inclusive of all neurotypes.

 As Helen says: “We know what we need to do to take care of ourselves.
 We don't need you to fix us or do that for us.
 It's just putting those elements in place so we can do what we need to do to enhance our experience and so that we can connect, participate, and network.
 We want to have the same experience that your event marketers are telling everybody that we're going to have by attending that event.”